TheMarkitecht/dlr/README.md

 ## Future Direction:

-* Expand the modular packing/unpacking framework in the script library, for structs etc.
+* Expand the modular packing/unpacking framework in the script library, for unions etc.
 * Add a concise syntax for declaring the call.
 * Test on ARM embedded systems.
 * Speed improvements?